TheCheapestPixels/panda3d-boterham/README.md

 * expose objects to bones
 * convert object animation to armature animation
 * mesh to waypoint
+* boterhamview, pview but it hot-reloads updated .blend files (through pman?)
 * who knows what else!

 ### Note